 It’s important to remember that improving poor circulation is an ongoing process that requires more than just one doctor’s visit.
 Make sure a vascular specialist identifies the root cause of your circulation problems so that your treatments are tailored to your unique needs.

-Keep in mind that not all poor circulation treatments and techniques are appropriate for all patients with weak blood flow.
+Keep in mind that not all treatments for poor circulation and techniques are appropriate for all patients with weak blood flow.
 Compression socks, for example, only work effectively for patients with venous circulation problems.
 If a patient with a blended a venous and arterial circulation disorder used compression socks without the guidance of a vascular and/or wound care specialist, they could potentially cause additional damage.

 In addition to medical support, lifestyle changes are essential: quit smoking, lose weight, and eat healthier.
 The internet is flooded with quick fix claims, but real change takes time.
 When you combine better lifestyle habits with medical evaluation and regular HBOT sessions, you can strengthen your circulation and escape the painful symptoms you’ve been experiencing for so long.